 In-patient consultations at Methodist Hospital.
 Outpatient consultations provided at our offices at Regency.

-Dr. Kotula, Dr. Gholami and Dr. Jones have an interest in the care of HIV-infected patients.
+Drs.
+Kotula, Gholami, Jones and Sartin have an interest in the care of HIV-infected patients.
 Methodist Physicians Clinic Infectious Disease Clinic is a Nebraska Ryan White Program provider and is certified to provide core medical services, and ADAP (AIDS Drug Assistance Program) pharmaceutical assistance for patients with HIV-AIDS.
 Visit Nebraska Ryan White Program to learn more and to download an application.

 Prevention of hospital-acquired infection and outbreaks.
 For more information about hospital-acquired infections and outbreaks, read Dr. Kotula's article on Epidemiology.